Jeff Smith (British politician): Parliamentary career

 Smith was selected as the Labour Party candidate for the Manchester Withington constituency in June 2013, ahead of Angela Rayner and fellow Manchester councillor Andrew Simcock.
 At the general election in May 2015, Smith was elected, defeating the incumbent MP, Liberal Democrat John Leech, with a majority of 14,873.

 Smith served as a senior Opposition whip from 2015 to 2021.
 He supported Owen Smith in the 2016 Labour Party leadership election.

 In July 2015, Jeff Smith voted to prevent the government's Welfare Bill going through on the second reading, and voted against it at the third reading.

 Smith campaigned to remain in the European Union.
 In January 2017, he voted against triggering Article 50.
 On 14 March 2019, Smith voted to reject the then prime minister Theresa May's Brexit deal and a no-deal Brexit.

 Smith was re-elected at the 2017 snap general election, securing 71.7% of the vote and more than doubling his majority over John Leech, re-contesting the seat, to 29,875 (55.8%).

-Smith is Chair of the All-Party Parliamentary Group on Mental Health, and sits on the advisory board of the Money and Mental Health Policy Institute.
+Smith is Chair of the All-Party Parliamentary Group on Mental Health, and sits on the advisory board of theMoney and Mental Health Policy Institute.
 He is Vice Chair of the All-Party Parliamentary Humanist Group.

-Smith co-founded the Labour Campaign for Drug Policy Reform with Thangam Debbonaire, and is Co-Chair of the All-Party Parliamentary Group on Drug Policy Reform.
+Smith co-founded the Labour Campaign for Drug Policy Reform (LCDPR) with Thangam Debbonaire, and is Co-Chair of the All-Party Parliamentary Group on Drug Policy Reform.
 On 20 April 2020, Smith appeared in a virtual online 4/20 event hosted by Voltfacehub, where he spoke in favour of the decriminalisation and regulation of the drug cannabis.
+In September 2020 the LCDPR set out its aims as: supporting a health-based approach to drug use over a punishment based system, support opening drug consumption rooms, support for drug checking services, investment in drug treatment and recovery, decriminalisation of the personal possession of drugs, engaging in the topic of regulation of currently illegal drug markets, looking to the evidence of North America and Latin America to explore the prospect of a regulated cannabis market in the UK.

 Smith was appointed as the Shadow Minister for Local Government in the May 2021 Labour reshuffle, filling the position made vacant following Kate Hollern's resignation.
 Smith was appointed Shadow Minister for Sport, Tourism, Heritage and Music on 4 December in the Shadow Culture department.
+In the 2023 British shadow cabinet reshuffle, he was appointed Shadow Minister for Clean Power and Consumers on 5 September 2023.

+Smith is a parliamentary supporter of both Labour Friends of Israel and Labour Friends of Palestine and the Middle East.

+In 2024, Smith voted in favour of the Assisted Dying Bill proposed by fellow Labour MP Kim Leadbeater.